Buster Mottram

-Christopher "Buster" Mottram (born 25 April 1955 in Kingston upon Thames) is an English former tennis player and UK number 1 who achieved a career-high singles ranking of world No. 15 in February 1983.
+Christopher "Buster" Mottram (born 25 April 1955 in Kingston upon Thames) is an English former tennis player and UK number 1, who achieved a career-high singles ranking of world No. 15 on 17 July 1978 and again on 7 February 1983.

-Mottram represented Great Britain in the Davis Cup eight times, scoring 31 wins and 10 losses.

 Early life

 Mottram is the son of Tony Mottram and Joy Gannon, leading British tennis players in the 1950s.

-His sister Linda Mottram is also a successful tennis player.
+He was brought up in south-west London and educated at King's College School in Wimbledon.
+His sister Linda was also a successful tennis player, who competed at the Wimbledon Championships alongside her brother in 1978.